junxit/us-congress-code/title-15/chapter-14b/sec-690c.md

 ## Notes

 1 So in original.
+Probably should be “subparagraph”.

+2 So in original.
 The article probably should not appear.